Non-residential Rates

 Grimsby Power distinguishes between several rate classes for their commercial and industrial consumers.

-Please refer to the following link for the small business energy bill calculator.
+For a look at how consumption for varying quantities and at different times can affect the total bill, please refer to the following link for the small business energy bill calculator.
 Electricity Bill Calculator for Small Business

 BREAKDOWN OF CHARGES